shanakanilusha/NEassignment-/bandit.md

 * password = 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e

   ######Things we have to do and the results
+  the password for the next level can be retrieved by submitting the password of the current level to port 30000 on localhost

     bandit14@melinda:~$ echo 4wcYUJFw0k0XLShlDzztnTBHiqxU3b3e | nc -v localhost 30000
     Connection to localhost 30000 port [tcp/*] succeeded!
     Correct!